woanware/LogViewer/help.md

 To search for multiple strings in one search, use the Tools->Multi-String Search menu.
 Select the search type, then use the import button to import the search patterns.
 Any previous search results are cleared when using the multi-string search.

-### Highlight Colour
+### Highlight Line Colour

-The search match highlight colour can be modified via the list context menu (Search->Colour).
+The search match highlight colour can be modified via the list context menu (Search->Colour->Match).
+The colour is persisted to the configuration file.

+### Context Line Colour

+If the **Show context lines** option is enabled, then the context line colour can be modified via the list context menu (Search->Colour->Context).
 The colour is persisted to the configuration file.

 ## Filtering